 - Calculate the interest you can expect to pay in order to borrow from a bank or lender.
 What costs will you incur once you have purchased your house or apartment?

-- To your mind, are the ongoing costs for the loan on your property affordable ?
+- Are the ongoing costs for the loan on your property affordable on your budget?

 This will give you an initial idea of what you can afford with your own equity and income.
 It will also tell you how high the interest will be compared with your current rent.
 Remember, though, that you will be responsible for your property’s maintenance yourself, which you will need to factor in financially.
 As a general rule, we would suggest 1% of the purchase price.
 So, if you have found a home that is just what you are looking for and can afford it, it is time to start seriously thinking about a mortgage.